ahmad-shoja/Logger/README.md

 # Logger
- a notebook-like android app that writes notes like logs
+ a console log like notebook android app in android-java